imschwartz89/Stock-Scraper/README.md

 <br />-no -s or -c flag which just prints the total value
 <br />`$ python3 oneSearch.py -i oct062020.csv`

-<br />-using -io flag the days data will also overwrite **csvFiles/oct222020.csv**'s data, if you are running a second time in one day, this may be useful, it will also display the sign
+<br />-using -io flag the current day's data will also overwrite **csvFiles/oct222020.csv**'s data, if you are running a second time in one day, this may be useful, it will also display the sign
 <br />`$ python3 oneSearch.py -io oct222020.csv -s`

 <br />-the -p flag to print the HTML page for TSLA stock to the file ***TSLA.html*** which will be made.
 The -o flag is not required, but is required to put the printout in a file instead of on screen.
 The user can also just redirect the output instead of using the -o flag (... > TSLA.html).